Ferndale Lower Elementary Montessori Program

 - The environment of the room is important and is thought of as the '3rd teacher' The room is organized to support each child's learning, development, and needs.
 Montessori classrooms are peaceful, calming, and promote a natural homey feeling.

-The Ferndale School District Lower Elementary Montessori Program is housed at Roosevelt Primary School focused on students ages 6-9.
+The Ferndale Elementary Montessori Program is housed at Ferndale Upper Elementary School focused on students ages 6-9.